VIK2395/DSA/Recursion/recursion.md

 - Base case
 - Recursive case

-__In tail recursion, we accumulate result in a parameter/argument and pass it across the calls.__
+__In tail recursion, we accumulate result in a parameter/argument and pass it across the calls.__\
+It works as a reducer func in JavaScript.